 Bringing up a Kafka-based Ordering Service¶

-This document assumes that the reader generally knows how to set up a Kafka cluster and a ZooKeeper ensemble.
-The purpose of this guide is to identify the steps you need to take so as to have a set of Hyperledger Fabric ordering service nodes (OSNs) use your Kafka cluster and provide an ordering service to your blockchain network.
+This document assumes that the reader knows how to set up a Kafka cluster and a ZooKeeper ensemble, and keep them secure for general usage by preventing unauthorized access.
+The sole purpose of this guide is to identify the steps you need to take so as to have a set of Hyperledger Fabric ordering service nodes (OSNs) use your Kafka cluster and provide an ordering service to your blockchain network.

-that the broadcasting client has permissions to write on the channel, then
+broadcasting client has permissions to write on the channel, then relays (i.e.

-relays (i.e. produces) those transactions to the appropriate partition in Kafka.
+produces) those transactions to the appropriate partition in Kafka.
+This

-This partition is also consumed by the OSN which groups the received
+partition is also consumed by the OSN which groups the received transactions

-transactions into blocks locally, persists them in its local ledger, and serves
+into blocks locally, persists them in its local ledger, and serves them to

-to the document that describes how we came to this design
+document that describes how we came to this design.

 Z be the number of nodes in the Kafka cluster and the